philipp-merk-neuravity/prompt_engineering/readme.md

 **For gpt-4:**

-For conducting the sampling simulation with gpt-4, using the tests that have undergone the removal process, run this script:
+For conducting the sampling simulation with gpt-4, using the tests that have undergone the removal process, run this script (exec and no costs):

 ```sh
 ./src/scripts/gen_data/sampling_simulation_with_gen_tests/sampling_for_tests_with_removal/gpt_4/sampling_for_tests_with_removal.sh